What is LLU broadband or local loop unbundling?

 As LLU is the process by which BT shares its infrastructure with other providers there really is only one alternative if you want to provide broadband services – build your own network.
 This is prohibitively expensive, which is why there aren't many providers that have done it.
 But there are a few.

 Virgin Media owns and operates the UK's second biggest broadband network.
-Unlike BT, Virgin uses coaxial cables to deliver its broadband and because the network is privately owned, Virgin does not have to share it with other providers.
-Virgin Media is currently in the middle of a rollout that should make its services available to about 53% of UK households.
+Unlike BT, Virgin uses coaxial cables to deliver its broadband and, because the network is privately owned, Virgin does not have to share it with other providers.
+Virgin Media’s services are available to about 53% of UK households, and that number is growing as the company continue to expand.

 Hyperoptic is a small provider that specialises in delivering full fibre (FTTP) services to apartment buildings and new-build housing estates, typically in cities.
 Hyperoptic only builds infrastructure to developments where it knows there is already a demand for its services.